google/oss-fuzz/docs/clusterfuzz.md

 ClusterFuzz also provides a [web interface](https://clusterfuzz-external.appspot.com/v2) to view statistics about your fuzzer targets, as well as current crashes.

-Note that access is restricted to library developers that we auto CC on new bug reports.
+*Note*: This is a work in progress.
+Access is restricted to library developers who we auto CC on new bug reports.

 ## Fuzzer stats